PolymerX/polymer-skeleton/README.md

 #### Test

-CURRENTLY only XO for code style
+XO for code style and WCT for components tests.

 	$ yarn test